blueprint-freespeech/gosling/docs/rpc.md

     // the cookie associated with a previous request this response document
     // refers to
     [[required]] uint64_t cookie;
-    // the current state of method execution [[required]] request_state_t state;
+    // the current state of function execution [[required]] request_state_t state;
     // the primitive or structured return from the request associated with
     // 'cookie'